toeverything/blocksuite/examples/svelte-basic/README.md

 # Svelte Basic Example

-This example encapsulates the BlockSuite editor and workspace in Svelte, demonstrating basic document and workspace management.
+This example encapsulates the BlockSuite editor and doc collection in Svelte, demonstrating basic document management.

 ## Development